Garchomp Best Moveset

 Sand Veil increases evasion to 1.25× during a sandstorm.
 That's the one you want on Garchomp.
 Rough Skin is the hidden ability.
 Niche, but it has its uses.

 Base 102 Speed lets it outrun most of the field.
 On offense, Garchomp is a physical attacker with base 130 Attack.
 Defensively?
 Tanky enough to absorb a few hits.
-Best used as a sweeper.
+Best used as a hazard setter.

 Click a game to view version-specific details